adap/flower/doc/source/how-to-design-stateful-clients.rst

         def evaluate(self, parameters, config):
             n = random.randint(0, 10)  # Generate a random integer between 0 and 10
             # Add results into a `ConfigsRecord` object under the "n_val" key
-            # Noe a `ConfigsRecord` is a special type of python Dictionary
+            # Note a `ConfigsRecord` is a special type of python Dictionary
             eval_metrics = self.client_state.configs_records["eval_metrics"]
             if "n_val" not in eval_metrics:
                 eval_metrics["n_val"] = [n]